U.S. forces embedding more to help Iraqis retake Mosul: commander

 During a rare interview at the U.S. section of a base for Iraqi army and Kurdish peshmerga forces in Makhmour, 75 km (47 miles) southeast of Mosul, the combat brigade commander would not be drawn on whether his troops were operating inside Mosul proper.

-But Sylvia, who commands the 1,700-strong Task Force Strike which he described as the "backbone" of the coalition's ground forces, told Reuters the level of integration resembles that of small special operations teams embedding with larger indigenous forces to help build capacity.
+But Sylvia, who commands the 1,700-strong Task Force Strike, told Reuters the level of integration resembles that of small special operations teams embedding with larger indigenous forces to help build capacity.

 "We have always had opportunities to work side-by-side, but we have never been embedded to this degree," he said.
 "That was always a smaller niche mission.
 Well, this is our mission now and it is big and we are embedded inside their formations."